 Apple’s DYLD_PRINT_TO_FILE vulnerability: from zero to root in 2 seconds

 Several weeks ago, a vulnerability in Apple’s logging implementation was discovered by Stefan Esser (known for the jailbreaks of your IOS devices).
-To this day, the vulnerability remains unpatched.
+At the time of writing it remained unpatched, but Apple shipped a fix the very next day in OS X 10.10.5 (tracked as CVE-2015-3760) via improved environment sanitisation, so the exploit below no longer works on patched or modern macOS.

 It’s trivially simple to get a root account, once you have a normal system account on a Mac OSX system.